About me

 Playful Learning Landscapes companion mobile app

-Methods: Participatory design, participant observation, qualitative data analysis (coding, thematic)
+Methods: Participatory design, participant observation, usability testing (think aloud), qualitative data analysis (coding, thematic analysis)

-This project is an extension of a larger initiative, Playful Learning Landscapes, which reimagines public spaces as hubs for learning STEM through play.
-Using community-based, participatory design research and partnering with local community members from the Santa Ana Early Learning Initiative (SAELI), we are co-designing a cellphone application that allows children to interact further with the physical installations - both in-situ and online, not only providing further engagement for youth who complete the activities in-person, but also making our activities accessible for children who cannot visit the installations.
-Right now, we are creating prototypes that reflect children's values, and the communtiy's ways of knowing and being.
-We're looking forward to testing the prototypes with the families soon!
+Description: This Project is an extension of the larger *Playful Learning Landscapes* initiative, which reimagines public spaces as interactive learning hubs for STEM education through play.
+Through community-based, participatory design research and collaboration with the Santa Ana Early Learning Initiative (SAELI), we are co-designing a mobile app that enhances interaction with these installations—both on-site and online.
+This app not only deepens engagement for children completing the activities in person but also makes our activities accessible to children who cannot physically visit the installations Right now, we are creating prototypes that reflect children's values, and the communtiy's ways of knowing and being.

 Youth Connections for Wellbeing